calimero-network/calimero-sdk-js/packages/sdk/README.md

 }, () => ({ token: '' }));
 ```

-Values are serialized with the same helper as contract state, but they are written via `storageRead`/`storageWrite` directly and never appear in CRDT deltas.
+Values are serialized with the same helper as service state, but they are written via `storageRead`/`storageWrite` directly and never appear in CRDT deltas.

 ## Documentation